More about Goran

 Just like an alchemist, I played with different methods, principles, techniques, learning from my mistakes, trying new approaches, purifying the essence of dance to the point,

-Tools that can be used in creation, retreats, art and dance therapy, leadership or personal growth.
+Tools that can be used in creation, retreats, art and dance therapy, team building, leadership, or personal growth.

-And for the past 13 years my focus mainly shifted towards teaching.
+And for the past 15 years, my focus mainly shifted towards teaching, coaching, and mentoring.

 I had the opportunity to pass my knowledge and my understanding of dance improvisation and alchemy in 23 different countries to various groups of people,

 from art students to professional dancers, actors, and choreographers

 from dance teachers, therapist, professors, managers, entrepreneurs ... leaders

 from meditation and yoga teachers to non-professional movement lovers